articles

 I believe he created this web of lies so that others would believe him when he claimed he didn’t know where I was, ensuring no one would suspect him of paying strangers to follow me and of planning to have me murdered.
 This way, he could later be found innocent if his plan to have me murdered succeeded.

 Not long after I realized strangers were following me in Vienna, a café in a neighboring building completely burned down.
-A few weeks after video calls between me and my children were reestablished in the spring of 2024, shortly after I published a blog post where I mentioned being in a relationship with Joris, another building right next to where I live now also burned down.
+A few weeks after video calls between me and my children were reestablished in the spring of 2024, shortly after I published a blog post where I mentioned being in a relationship with a German singer, another building right next to where I live now also burned down.
 I have linked this incident to my ex-husband because he had repeatedly threatened during our marriage that he would kill me or have me killed if he ever found me with another man.

 By telling people in my surroundings, as well as others, that he didn’t know where I was—when, in fact, he did—he was setting up an alibi that he could later use with the police or in court if I were murdered.
 Since he claimed he had no contact with me and didn’t know where I was, he would be seen as innocent, and the courts would never be able to connect the dots and realize that he was trying to have me killed.